Auto Components

 The company noted a slowdown in the industrial segments and underperformance in its e-mobility business.

-While overall results were strong, potential economic challenges may affect future demand.
+Analysts are cautious about potential economic challenges that may affect future demand.

-Schaeffler India reported a 14.5% increase in net profit to ₹251.6 crore for the first quarter, up from ₹219.7 crore a year ago.
+The company reported a 14.5% increase in net profit to INR 251.6 crores for the first quarter.

 This information is AI-generated and may contain inaccuracies.
 Please verify from multiple sources.